lyl8086/RADscripts/RADassembler/README.md

         can be [lower:upper].
     -m: mismatch for ustacks.
     -n: mismatch for cstacks.
+    -g: perform gapped assembly in stacks, 1 for ustacks, 2 for cstacks, 3 for all.
     -c: individual coverage for a locus.
     -A: turn off assembly.
-    -R: run a single component.
+    -R: run a single component, accept "ustacks", "cstacks", "assembly".
     -t: number of threads.
     chooseM: Similarity threshold selection within individual [ustacks].
     chooseN: Similarity threshold selection across individuals [cstacks].